Editor’s Note: This article was last updated on March 26, 2019

 Communicating hardware information and inventory

 It’s very difficult to list and/or sell your servers online if you do not possess all of the information on your hardware.
 Most data centers and enterprises have outdated inventory management logs, and so you will likely find it in your best interest to do a comprehensive discovery session before beginning the server sale process.
-For consumer purposes, getting the model numbers / part numbers / total quantities of hard drives, processors, gpus, RAM, raid cards, etc, and photographing the servers themselves will provide sufficient to advertise your hardware online.
+For consumer purposes, getting the model numbers / part numbers / total quantities of hard drives, processors, gpus, RAM (including DDR3 and DDR4 memory), raid cards, etc, and photographing the servers themselves will provide sufficient to advertise your hardware online.
 If the server itself has little demand, it may be easier to strip the chassis of its components and sell them individually, but we do not recommend this strategy unless you have exhausted other options or are intimately familiar with the secondary IT market.
 Read Our Blog About HPE vs Dell Servers

 Best Places to Sell Used Servers: Our List